 So, today we shall try to discuss this disorder, how can you identify someone with dysgraphia, and what should be your roles as a parent or a teacher.

 If you dismantle the word Dysgraphia, you can understand the core nature of the disorder quite easily.
 The word is derived from two Greek words Dys and Graphia.
 Dys means to have any difficulty and Graphia means "forming letters."

-So, it is pretty clear that the disorder has to do something with having difficulties forming letters.
+So, it is pretty clear that dysgraphia definition has to do something with having difficulties forming letters.

 In no way, you should think that a child with dysgraphia is less intelligent or lacks motivation.
+They are not even trying to waste time by procrastinating.
 It is a condition that makes the process of transcription hard for a person.

 There are different forms of transcription handwriting, spelling, and typing.
 It takes a lot of focus and concentration for a patient to convey their messages in written form.